 Nearly all rescue centres will spey or neuter a dog before putting up for rehoming (something I don't agree with), and some rescue dogs ( not all ) will not be good to have around young children or other animals, cats and dogs, but if you have none of these then it should not be an issue and there could well be a lovely dog waiting in a rescue centre for you.
 In my dealings with dogs in rescue centres there have been few that would not have made a lovely pet for the right owner, again I must emphasise the right dog for the right owner with a compatible home and lifestyle for that particular dog, and that the path to pet bliss may not be so easy as others but will be just as rewarding, in some ways more so as you will be giving a rescue dog a good home which is personally fulfilling.

 Another avenue to a new four legged friend is from a professional dog breeder, and this can be fine as long as the breeder is reputable, honest and open with you.
-Hopefully they come recommended by someone you know and have a history of supplying sound healthy dogs of good temperament (find out).
+Hopefully they come recommended by someone you know and have a history of supplying sound healthy dogs of good temperament (find out, ask about previous litters and talking to previous owners who bought from them).
 Again here the environment that the pups are brought up in is important, any pups want to have been part of the breeders family for these precious first weeks with the litter kept together with mum at least, you want to see where the pups sleep, spend their days, and the types of environments that they have experienced, the more varied things have been (not scary) the better.

-Steer away from pups that have been isolated from littermates or mum, have been kept crated in barren environments or where conditions just don’t seem very good to you for all these things may well have detrimental effects, I know that it is hard to leave an adorable pup in a seemingly bad environment and you could take them on if you have the time, experience and willingness to do so and you seek sound help and advice when needed, but not a good idea if it is your first dog, just be aware of the possible problems (see my /picking-the-right-puppy-for-me and /picking-the-right-adult-dog-for-me topics).
+Steer away from pups that have been isolated from littermates or mum, have been kept crated in barren environments or where conditions just don’t seem very good to you for all these things may well have detrimental effects, I know that it is hard to leave an adorable pup in a seemingly bad environment but you would be adding to the terrible puppy farm trade.
+If you do unwittingly end up taking on a puppy farm pup then seek sound help and advice when needed, get a vet check ASP, just be aware of the possible problems (see my /picking-the-right-puppy-for-me and /picking-the-right-adult-dog-for-me topics).

-Another source and one to be avoided at all costs is the puppy farm, a place where the breeders only motivation is money, the pups are often kept crated in small crates/kennels, separated from littermates and mum, no novel stimulus to stimulate them, often feed on the cheapest of food leading to pups that are under nourished or already suffering from digestive/stomach complaint, dehydration, and sometimes much worse.
+The puppy farm should be avoided at all costs; a place where the breeders only motivation is money, the pups are often kept crated in small crates/kennels, separated from littermates and mum, no novel stimulus to stimulate them, often feed on the cheapest of food leading to pups that are under nourished or already suffering from digestive/stomach complaint, dehydration, and sometimes much worse.
 Often puppies from these places will die in the first few days if the new owner is not aware.
 The less said about these sort of places the better, if you give these sort of places a wide berth then hopefully they might dwindle away.

 I have come across some owners who have literally picked up a pup or adult dog from someone in a lay-by off the motorway after answering an ad in the free paper.
 One that readily comes to mind was a couple who wanted a dog to go with the old male one they already had.
 They met a guy near the border of Wales in a lay-by and took the three year old female home with a “be careful around sheep” from the guys window as he drove off.
 When they got home the new dog immediately put the older male dog in its place and started marking like mad by cocking her leg everywhere.
 Day two the new dog managed to escape from the not too well secured garden, ran into the local farmers field singled out a sheep from the flock, chased it down and killed it.
 This was witnessed by some local walkers.
 I was asked to have a look after this happened.